nlog2n/BluetoothGPS/README.md

 # BluetoothGPS
-Python module receiving GPS over Bluetooth
+This is a Python module receiving GPS readings or cell tower information over Bluetooth or directly from mobile phone, and save formatted data into MySQL database for further analysis.
+The project was ever tested on Symbian smart-phones.

 ## How to decode GPS reading?